droonga/droonga.org/ja/tutorial/1.1.2/plugin-development/handler/index.md

 There are three elements in the array.
 Why?

- * Remember that the `Starbucks` dataset was configured with two replicas and three sub volumes for each replica, in the `catalog.json` of [the basic tutorial][basic].
+ * Remember that the `Default` dataset was configured with two replicas and three sub volumes for each replica, in the `catalog.json` of [the basic tutorial][basic].
  * Because it is a read-only command, a request is delivered to only one replica (and it is chosen at random).
    Then only three single volumes receive the command, so only three results appear, not six.
    (TODO: I have to add a figure to indicate active nodes: [000, 001, 002, 010, 011, 012] => [000, 001, 002])